 You know, we didn't hear a peep of protest from Roberts.

-I would have named the alleged whistleblower at the center of the case.
+That would have named the alleged whistleblower at the center of the case.

 Fox News learned Roberts may soon lose his grip on the proceedings amid a torrent of criticism from both inside and outside the Senate.

-He's right, it is arbitrary.
+It is arbitrary.

 And Roberts had initially sought to block even general questions of the intelligence community whistleblower.

-But it, you know, but you know, it just goes on and on.
+But, you know, it just goes on and on.

-Senator Harris got the Supreme Court chief justice to read a quote from Donald Trump's Access Hollywood tape.
+Senator Harris got the Supreme Court Chief Justice to read a quote from Donald Trump's Access Hollywood tape.

 Okay, and that has what to do with what?

-Um AP uh NO NORC Center for Public Affairs research, 43% of Republicans are excited about the election.
+AP points out when it comes to 2020 in 278 days, AP NORC Center for Public Affairs research, 43% of Republicans are excited about the election.

 They can't wait to get to the polls.

-66% of Democrats report anxiety about the election.
+Only 33% of Democrats, 66% of Democrats report anxiety about the election.

 That's probably just the media.

-Um what is the House doing today?
+And what is the House doing today?

 They're trying to restrain the president's ability to fight back against Iran.